| Technical

 Writing |

-guides to technical manuals for programmers.
-Online course development
+guides to developing technical manuals for technicians.
+Technical writers

 make reading technical documentation as painless but productive